Who Is Developer Experience For?

 That's part of why Ruby on Rails took off.
 It wasn't just powerful.
 It felt good.
 You could move fast.
 The syntax was expressive.
 It reduced friction.
 The developer experience was the product.

-The person writing most of the code may no longer be a person.
+Now the person writing most of the code may not be a person.

 Since late last year, agentic development has accelerated.
 Tools like Cursor and increasingly capable models have shifted the center of gravity.
 Developers who once typed everything now describe systems in English.
 The model fills in the rest.